1985–86 AEK Athens F.C. season: Overview

-AEK started the league with two convincing victories against PAOK and Aris, but the continuation was not proportional.
-The whole season was a year of successive ups and downs in the performance of the team, which could not acquire duration and rhythm.
+AEK started the league with two victories against PAOK and Aris, but the continuation was not proportional.
+In December, both Vangelis Vlachos and Lysandros Georgamlis left for Panathinaikos.
+Their departure greatly affected the team's later performance in the league.
+However, at the same time, they were strengthened with the addition of Greek-Australian expatriate, Jim Patikas.
+The whole season was marked by the successive ups and downs in the performance of the team, which could not acquire duration and rhythm.
 The club presented two different faces in their struggles at home and away matches.
-While at home they finished undefeated, but with 7 draws that knocked them out of the title race, at the away matches they gathered 7 defeats in 15 games.
+In home matches they finished the season undefeated, but with 7 draws that knocked them out of the title race.
+In the away matches they gathered 7 defeats in 15 games.
 The team finished at the third place where they were tied with Iraklis, 7 points behind the champion Panathinaikos and 2 behind the second OFI.
-In the UEFA Cup, AEK were eliminated by the mighty Real Madrid, who were the eventual winners, in the first round, despite winning the first leg at Athens.
-In the Cup, AEK reached the semi-finals where they were eliminated by Panathinaikos in a margin.
-Top scorer at the league was Håkan Sandberg with 12 goals and Márton Esterházy in total with 17 goals, while Theologis Papadopoulos had a very good season.
-One of the few positives of that season was that AEK achieved an average league ticket record in their history with 31,254 tickets per game.